-I am an Assistant Professor in the Department of Rhetoric, Writing, and Communications, at the University of Winnipeg.
-I am also a Faculty Researcher associated with the Cultural Studies Research Group at the University of Winnipeg; and an Associate Member of the Yeats School of Graduate Studies at Ryerson University.
-I am currently on the Editorial Boards for TOPIA: Canadian Journal of Cultural Studies, and Alternate Routes: A Journal of Critical Social Research, where I serve as Book Reviews Co-Editor
+I am an Associate Professor of Rhetoric and Communications at The University of Winnipeg.
+I am a Faculty Researcher associated with the Cultural Studies Research Group and an Advisory Board member of the Centre for Research in Cultural Studies (CRiCS) at The University of Winnipeg.
+I am currently on the Editorial Boards for TOPIA: Canadian Journal of Cultural Studies, and Alternate Routes: A Journal of Critical Social Research, where I serve as Interventions Editor.

 My research and teaching deal with media and cultural studies, and I have research and teaching interests in communication and cultural theory, critical media studies, comparative critical theory, and social and political theory.